zhanghaotian1018/MouldCTSegNet/README.md

 ---
 ## Environment
+We provide two methods for setting up the environment: Conda and Docker.
+Considering the visualization steps required later in the pipeline, we strongly recommend using the Conda approach for environment setup, as it offers better support for GUI applications such as VTK-based 3D visualization.

 ### Using Conda to Build Environment (Recommended)
 We strongly recommend using Conda to build the environment as it provides better support for GUI applications like VTK-based 3D visualization.